 Interesting post.
 I think you made valid points, but it I think they make more sense in theory; during gameplay things are a little different and maybe easier.

-I try to esplain myself: you say that with motion blur, the edges of the screen are blurred (obviously :smiley: ) and that breaks immersion, because most of the visual information is almost hidden by this blur.
+I try to esplain myself: you say that with motion blur, the edges of the screen are blurred (obviously ) and that breaks immersion, because most of the visual information is almost hidden by this blur.
 I don't think this is the case, as this would happen only if motion blur would be applied to a big area of the screen, starting from the edges and towards the center.
 Usually (at least with competent developers*) the blur is applied only pretty close to the edge of the screen*, to simulate the "periferic vision" of the eyes (i hope that's the correct definition in English).
 Since the periferic vision can't be used to sense details even in real life, motion blur makes the movement of that area softer and more natural.

 *At least in the PS4 beta, Motion blur was integrated in a competent and non-invasive way.
 I would have made it even more aggressive, but that's me of course.